Below are some frequently asked questions, rules and policies with some helpful tips for your next visit.

 No Tour Tuesdays (the first Tuesday of each month) and late afternoons are generally the museum’s quietest hours.
 Please note that Thinkery hours vary during the summer, and seasonal crowds can impact noise within the museum.
 Check out our web calendar for up-to-date information!

-Where can we keep our stroller and belongings while we play?
+Where can we keep our belongings while we play?

 Do you allow re-entry?

 With the purchase of a General Admission ticket, you are welcome to leave and return to Thinkery in the same day.
 Upon re-entry, you must go through the admissions line and verify payment by showing your receipt or Member card at a register.
 Re-entry does not apply to special programs, such as Baby Bloomers and Guided Tours.

 Can I drop my child off at the museum?

 A guardian must accompany a child throughout the museum.
 Guardians must be 18 years of age or older.
 Parents/caregivers are responsible for supervising their children at all times.
 You are your child’s best advocate for staying safe.

 Do you have a Lost and Found?